Apify MCP Server

 apify-slash-rag-web-browserThis tool calls the Actor "apify/rag-web-browser" and retrieves its output results.

-fetch-actor-detailsGet detailed information about an Actor by its ID or full name.
+fetch-actor-detailsGet detailed information about an Actor by its ID or full name (format: "username/name", e.g., "apify/rag-web-browser").

-search-actorsSearch for Actors or Model Context Protocol (MCP) servers in the Apify Store using keywords.
+search-actorsSearch the Apify Store for Actors or Model Context Protocol (MCP) servers using keywords.

 Tools Details